scouras/QueensPuzzle/README.md

 Introduction
 ============

-Since this is a public git repo, I'll avoid saying too much about the project here.
-Hopefully helps avoid having the problem show up with Google search.
+Since this is a public git repo for a semi-private project, I'll avoid saying too much here.
+Hopefully helps avoid having the challenge problem show up with Google search.

 Execution